hlin/cts/README.md

 ### Testing local composes from plain RPM repositories

-You can test ODCS by generating compose form the `./server/tests/repo` repository using following commands:
+You can test ODCS by generating compose from the `./server/tests/repo` repository using following commands:

 ```
 $ ./create_sqlite_db